swiegmann/ckeditor/README.markdown

    * Full screen
  * *Most of CKEditor's plug-ins have been removed*: if you wish to add more plug-ins, please download the original [CKEditor](http://ckeditor.com) package and extract the plugins you'd like to include.
  * *All languages other than US English are removed*: If you wish to make use of additional languages, please download the original version of [CKEditor](http://ckeditor.com) and extract the languages you'd like to include.

-## Page links

-CKEditor creates a list of pages to link to.
-To exclude pages to be added to this list, add the type `ck_hide` to them.

 ## Built-in file browser